Chapter 5: Apologies and Acceptances

 “A day and a half and you worried most of us.”

-“Okay, so most if us is like a few of us, but everyone also knows you’re only human and their perspectives too changed when they learned you were expecting.”
+“Okay, so most of us is like a few of us, but everyone also knows you’re only human and their perspectives too changed when they learned about the baby.”

-Ebony grunted, “I am going to kill Jay,” she said then thought about her aching stomach, “Is It—the baby okay?” she asked, real worry in her voice.
+Ebony grunted, “I am going to kill Jay,” she said then thought about her aching body, “Is It—the baby okay?” she asked, real worry in her voice.